 Obviously, any repair work needed or damage to the car will reduce the price, but this is where prior research will be useful.

 Other things that will reduce the price include an incomplete service history and the lack of an MoT.
-Most dealerships will check the car mechanically before agreeing to a part exchange, but will drastically reduce the amount offered if the car does not have an MoT.
+Most dealerships will check the car mechanically before agreeing to a part exchange, but will drastically reduce the amount offered if the car does not have a valid MoT certificate.

 Can I part exchange a car online?

-This is a growing area in the car buying industry and it is possible.
-However, like all things online, it is not without its pitfalls.
+Part exchanging is an area in the car buying industry which has grown a lot in the last few years and doing it online is possible.
+However, like all things related to online car buying and selling, it is not without its pitfalls.

-Websites will generally offer to buy a car at a much lower price than a dealership because they do not actually see the car first, while it is also important to be wary of companies who change the price when the cars are actually picked up.
+Websites will generally offer to buy a car at a much lower price than a dealership because they do not actually see the car in advance.
+It is also important to be wary that some companies might change their valuation when the cars are actually picked up.